lab1092/blender-manual_ja/manual/render/cycles/nodes/shaders.rst

 Otherwise it will give quite dark results at the edges for glossy refraction.

 Distribution
-   Microfacet distribution to use. :guilabel:`Sharp` results in perfectly sharp refractions, while :guilabel:`Beckmann` and :guilabel:`GGX` can use the :guilabel:`Roughness` input for blurry refractions.
+   Microfacet distribution to use. *Sharp* results in perfectly sharp refractions, while *Beckmann* and *GGX* can use the *Roughness* input for blurry refractions.
 Color input
    Color of the surface, or physically speaking, the probability that light is refracted for each wavelength.
 Roughness input